Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/reducing_noise.rst

           :width: 180px

-To reduce this problem, the :ref:`render-cycles-nodes-more-light_falloff` node has a **Smooth factor, that can be used to reduce the maximum intensity** a light can contribute to nearby surfaces.
+To reduce this problem, the :doc:`Light Falloff </render/cycles/nodes/types/color/light_falloff>` node has a **Smooth factor, that can be used to reduce the maximum intensity** a light can contribute to nearby surfaces.
 The images above show default falloff and smooth value 1.0.

 Sample as Lamp